Parental Alienation in Arizona

 There are countless “excuses” that can be used at this stage of gatekeeping, so if you are in the beginning stages of divorce in AZ with children, watch out for this tactic and do not allow it to occur.

 In other situations, the gatekeeping will continue to even after the final court orders have been issued.
 In most cases, the malicious gatekeeper will not respect the Court orders and will, in fact, violate the orders regularly.
 They do so with the hope the other parent will not be able to enforce the orders.
-In a similar vein, parental gatekeeping can be more subtle with one parent covertly attempting to damage the relationship the child has with the other parent by either manipulating the child into believe he or she was hurt by the other parent and they need their child’s support in hating the other parent or in pointing out the other parent’s faults, whether truthful or not, to try to convince the child the other parent doesn’t really love or care about them.
+In a similar vein, parental gatekeeping can be more subtle with one parent covertly attempting to damage the relationship the child has with the other parent.
+A parent may manipulate the child into believing the other parent hurt he or she and they need their child’s support in hating the other parent or in pointing out the other parent’s faults, whether truthful or not, to try to convince the child the other parent doesn’t really love or care about them.